 Transcript: Meat and Weight Gain in the PANACEA Study

 “Mainly because of its high energy density and fat content, meat consumption has been considered a determinant of weight gain.”
 Yeah, but we just looked at nuts, which are dense in calories and fat and they didn’t appear to contribute to weight gain at all.
 So let’s not presume.
 “Meat consumption and prospective weight change in participants of the EPIC-PANACEA study.”
 What is that? “”hundreds of thousands of men and women across 10 countries, with “”weight gain measured over a 5 year period.

 What did they find?
 Total meat consumption was positively associated with weight gain in men and women, in normal weight and overweight subjects, and in smokers and non-smokers.
 Conclusion: “Our results suggest that a decrease in meat consumption may improve weight management.”
 And, this was after adjusting for initial weight, physical activity, educational level, smoking status, and total energy intake.
 Wait a second—what?
 That’s the kicker.
 The link between meat and weight gain remained even after controlling for calories.

 One would assume that—sure, meat is associated with weight gain because it’s so packed with calories, and so you’d just get more calories in your daily diet compared to those eating vegetarian, and so more weight gain.
-But no—it's even more that that.
-This was after controlling for caloric intake, meaning if have two people eating the same amount of calories—the person eating meat will gain more weight.
+But no—it's even more than that.
+This was after controlling for caloric intake, meaning if we have two people eating the same amount of calories—the person eating meat will gain more weight.
 In fact they even calculated how much more.

 An intake of 250 g meat/day--like a steak, would lead to an annual weight gain 422 g higher than the weight gain experienced with an same calorie diet with lower meat content.
 After 5 y, the weight gain would be about 5 pounds more.
 Same calories, yet 5 pounds more eating meat.
 And steak was nothing.
 “The strongest relation with annual weight change—weight gain--was observed for poultry.”